Getting Started

 The Configuration File

-The configuration file contains the definition of the data processor your application will run, as well as inputs, outputs and distributors.
+The configuration file contains the definition of the data processor your application will run, as well as inputs and outputs.
 In our case, we only need one input, and one output.

 }